Jayash/Parallel-Concurrent-and-Distributed-Programming-in-Java-Specialization/parallel programming in java/Data flow Synchronization and Pipelining/README.md

 ## Data Flow Parallelism

- data flow parallelism model, which is to specify parallel programs as computation graphs.
+Data flow parallelism model, which is to specify parallel programs as computation graphs.
 The simple data flow graph studied in the lecture consisted of five nodes and four edges: A → C, A → D, B → D, B → E. While futures can be used to generate such a computation graph, e.g., by including calls to A.get() and B.get() in task D, the computation graph edges are implicit in the get() calls when using futures.
 Instead, we introduced the asyncAwait notation to specify a task along with an explicit set of preconditions (events that the task must wait for before it can start execution).
 With this approach, the program can be generated directly from the computation graph as  follows:

 ```
 async( () -> {/* Task A */; A.put(); } ); // Complete task and trigger event A